M66B/FairEmail/docs/FAQ-de-rAT.md

 <a name="faq92"></a>
 **(92) Can you add spam filtering, verification of the DKIM signature and SPF authorization?**

 Spam filtering, verification of the [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) authorization is a task of email servers, not of an email client.
 Servers generally have more memory and computing power, so they are much better suited to this task than battery-powered devices.
 Also, you'll want spam filtered for all your email clients, possibly including web email, not just one email client.
-Moreover, email servers have access to information, like the IP address, etc of the connecting server, which an email client has no access to.
+Außerdem haben E-Mail-Server Zugriff auf Informationen des verbindenden Servers, wie der IP-Adresse usw., auf die ein E-Mail-Programm keinen Zugriff hat.

 Spam filtering based on message headers might have been feasible, but unfortunately this technique is [patented by Microsoft](https://patents.google.com/patent/US7543076).